Organic food culture: Organic labels

 In the organic food market, a consumer's trust is a crucial issue since purchasers are unable to truly verify whether a product is organic, even after consumption.
 Organic certification has a long tradition in many European countries.
 Organic certification labels on product packages and/or price tags are used as a signal to consumers that a product is a certified organic product.
 In the European Union, the only products that can be labeled and sold as organic food comply with and are certified according to the principles of organic production, certification and labeling of Regulation (EC) No 834/2007.
 Since July 2010, all prepackaged organic products produced and sold in the EU must be labeled with the new mandatory EU logo.

 Besides the EU label, there are several other organic certification labels in many European countries, which are owned by different kinds of organizations.
 On one hand, these can be differentiated into governmental labels, and on the other hand logos of private organizations.
 Governmental logos are found in some but not in all European countries (e.g. Danish ‘Red Ø’ logo, German ‘Bio-Siegel’).

 In the US, in order to be considered organic a product must be produced using specific methods (excluding radiation, genetic engineering, etc.), only using allowed substances, and overseen by the US Department of Agriculture, who is making sure the farm is following all organic regulations.
 In order to sell a product that claims to be organic, it must be certified.
 If there are specific ingredients in a product that are certified organic, this may be specified on the packaging.
 An exception to the labeling of organic products is the fact that products coming from farms that make $5,000 or less do not have to be certified.

 Markets

 Production

 Fig. 1.
 Global distribution of organic retail sales by single market, 2014.
 (Source: FIBL-AMI survey, 2016).

-Organic markets have revealed a huge potential and today they display a steady annual positive growth in all countries that invest in production.

 The organic market in the EU increased by 7.4% in 2014, led by Germany with 7,910 million Euro retail sales and a growth rate of 4.8%, followed by France, UK and Italy.
 (FIBL-AMI survey 2016 based on national data sources).

 Worldwide, the organic market is headed by the United States, which holds 43% of global retail sales, followed by EU (38%), China (6%), Canada (4%) and Switzerland (3%).

 In the United States the solid growth of organic food market is expected to continue until 2018, according to the new “United States Organic Food Market Forecast & Opportunities, 2018” (2013) that puts a compound annual growth rate of 14% on the sector.